rugbyprof/2143-Object-Oriented-Programming/README.md

   - https://cs.msutexas.edu/documents/CMPS_Cheating_Policy.pdf
 - Ultimately it's not cool.
 It's an insult to those that actually do the work.
 - Lastly: Let me reiterate that I'm available for help ... **a lot**.
 No excuses.
 I've helped students at 1am via Slack.
 I'm online consistently afternoons and most nights, just shoot me a message.

+## Official Policy on Academic Honesty

+The Department of Computer Science had adopted the following policy related to cheating (academic misconduct).
+The policy will be applied to all instances of cheating on assignments and exams as determined by the instructor of the course.
+(See below for link to MSU definitions.)
+- 1st instance of cheating in a course: The student will be assigned a non-replaceable grade of zero for the assignment, project or exam.
+If the resulting grade does not result in a letter grade reduction, the student will receive a one letter grade reduction in course.
+- 2nd instance of cheating in a course: The student will receive a grade of F in course & immediately be removed from course.
+- All instances of cheating will be reported to the Department Chair and, in the case of graduate students, to the Department Graduate Coordinator.

+## Official Policy on Testing Process

+The Department of Computer Science has adopted the following policy related to testing.
+- All bags, purses, electronics (turned off), books, etc. will be placed in the front of the room during exams, or in an area designated by the instructor.
+- Unless otherwise announced by the instructor, nothing is allowed on the desk but pen/pencil/eraser and test papers.
+- No student is allowed to leave the room during an exam and return.

+>See Also:   MSU Student Handbook: Appendix E: [Academic Misconduct Policy & Procedures](https://msutexas.edu/student-life/_assets/files/handbook.pdf).

 ## Major Points